Protect your privacy, rights and freedoms

 Today's news: "Medibank has confirmed the criminal entity behind the cyber attack on the company has access to personal data and health-claims data of about 4 million current customers, and countless former ones too."

 It seems that in Australia if you want your data to be safe, you should never ever take out private health insurance or give your data to any company at all.
 Because ditching any one of that shitty bunch later is not enough.
-They never delete you data.
-They hold onto it forever, devising how to make more money from it.
+They never delete your data.
+They hold onto it forever.
 And as long as they hold your data, your privacy will always be in danger.

 Angry Customer of Hacked Optus and Super Angry Ex-Customer of Hacked Medibank, 26 October 2022